Givental's non-linear Maslov index on lens spaces: Introduction

 Orderability of lens spaces was also proved with different methods by Milin \cite{Milin} and by the fourth author \cite{S - Lens spaces}.
-Regarding part (iii), this proves for the standard contact form of lens spaces the non-degenerate and cup-length variants of the following conjecture: if $(V,\xi)$ is a compact contact manifold then any contactomorphism $\phi$ contact isotopic to the identity should have at least as many translated points (with respect to any contact form for $\xi$) as the minimal number of critical points of a smooth function on $V$.
+Regarding part (iii), this proves for the standard contact form of lens spaces two statements in direction of the following conjecture: if $(V,\xi)$ is a compact contact manifold then any contactomorphism $\phi$ contact isotopic to the identity should have at least as many translated points (with respect to any contact form for $\xi$) as the minimal number of critical points of a smooth function on $V$.
 This conjecture, formulated in \cite{S - Morse estimate for translated points}, can be thought of as a contact analogue of the Arnold conjecture on fixed points of Hamiltonian diffeomorphisms.
 As in the Hamiltonian case, one can consider weaker versions obtained by replacing the lower bound on translated points by the Lusternik--Schnirelmann category or (even weaker) the cup length, or the version where the lower bound is the sum of the Betti numbers if all translated points are assumed to be non-degenerate.
-Working with $\zk$-coefficients (with $k$ prime), for any lens space $L_k^{2n-1}$ the sum of the Betti numbers is $2n$, while the cuplength is $2n$ if $k = 2$ (i.e.\ for $\mathbb{RP}^{2n-1}$) and $n$ if $k > 2$; the fact that our bound in the general case is just $n$, while the one obtained in \cite{S - Morse estimate for translated points} in the case of $\mathbb{RP}^{2n-1}$ is $2n$, is consistent with this difference in cuplengths.
+Working with $\zk$-coefficients (with $k$ prime), for any lens space $L_k^{2n-1}$ the sum of the Betti numbers is $2n$, while the cuplength is $2n$ if $k = 2$ (i.e.\ for $\mathbb{RP}^{2n-1}$) and $n + 1$ if $k > 2$.
+While our bound in the general case is just $n$, the one obtained in \cite{S - Morse estimate for translated points} in the case of $\mathbb{RP}^{2n-1}$ is $2n$.
 On the other hand, since the Lusternik--Schnirelmann category of $L_k^{2n-1}$ is $2n$ for all $k$, we should still have at least $2n$ translated points for all $L_k^{2n-1}$ also in the degenerate case.
 It might be possible to prove this using Massey products (similarly to \cite{Viterbo - Massey products}), but this goes beyond the scope of the present article (see also Remark \ref{remark: Massey}).